Resume Tips

-How to List Projects on a Resume (With Examples)
+How to List Projects and Freelance Work on Your Resumer

 Most job seekers think a resume is just for full-time jobs.
-That's a limiting belief.
-Projects are the secret weapon that can showcase your skills, initiative, and problem solving ability especially if you're changing careers, a recent grad, or have employment gaps.
+That is a limiting belief.
+Projects are the secret weapon that can showcase your skills, initiative, and problem-solving ability especially if you are changing careers, a recent graduate, or have employment gaps.
 They turn "what you could do" into "what you have done."

 Why Include Projects on Your Resume?

-Projects aren't just filler; they serve strategic purposes that can elevate your candidacy above others.
+Projects are not just filler; they serve strategic purposes that can elevate your candidacy above others.

 • Proves Practical Skills: Shows you can apply theoretical knowledge from school or self-study to real-world problems.

-• Demonstrates Initiative & Passion: Personal or academic projects show you go beyond requirements and are motivated to learn.
+• Demonstrates Initiative and Passion: Personal or academic projects show you go beyond requirements and are motivated to learn.

 For Experienced Professionals